cyberofficial/CyberPatchMaker/docs/troubleshooting.md

 - Copy back to network

 **Verification overhead:**
-- Full verification scans twice (pre + post)
+- Verification uses SHA-256 to check file hashes before and after patching
-- Use `--verify post` for faster patching (no pre-verification)
+- Use `--verify=false` to skip verification for faster patching
-- Only if you're confident installation is valid
+- Only disable verification if you're confident installation is valid

 **Antivirus scanning:**
 - Antivirus may scan every modified file